MicrosoftDocs/power-platform/power-platform/guidance/coe/faq.md

 ### Ensure flows that use it are not cached

-Sometimes Power Automate will cache old values for environment variables.
+At times, Power Automate caches old values for environment variables.
 If you do not see the expected behavior after changing an environment variable, it is recommended to restart the impacted flows after setting the environment variable.

 1. Go to [Power Automate](https://make.powerautomate.com).
 1. On the left pane, select **Solutions**.